cerc-io/watcher-ts/packages/erc721-watcher/README.md

 * All the diff and checkpoint IPLDBlocks should pushed to IPFS.

 * Open IPFS WebUI http://127.0.0.1:5001/webui and search for IPLDBlocks using their CIDs.

+* The state should have auto indexed data and also custom property `transferCount` according to code in hooks file `handleEvent` method.

 ## Customize